 DPP-IV inhibitors boost production of the incretin gut hormones GLP-1 and GIP to help lower blood glucose levels.
-It increases insulin production and used alone.
-Names: JANUVIA sitagliptin, ONGLYZA saxagliptin, TRADJENTA linagliptin, NESINA alogliptin.
-(Merck has one coming omargliptin).
+It increases insulin production and cuts down on glucagon production to lessen glucose from the liver.
+Do not make sugars go too low, if used alone.
+Names: JANUVIA sitagliptin, ONGLYZA saxagliptin, TRADJENTA linagliptin, NESINA alogliptin, (Merck has one coming omargliptin).
 Report any new joint pain immediately.